ocaml/ocaml.org/data/success_stories/en/lexifi.md

 ### Solution

 As an outgrowth of the combinator language described in the [paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/contracts-icfp.pdf), this language plays a key role throughout.
-Once a contract is entered into the system, it's represented by an algebraic term.
+Once a contract is entered into the system, it is represented by an algebraic term.
 This term can then be stored, converted, translated, communicated, and transformed across a variety of formats and for any number of purposes.

 Just as a single example among many, one way the contract algebra is transformed is by **compiling** its terms to a low-level **bytecode** representation for very fast Monte Carlo simulations that calculate contract prices and other quantities of interest.